-6.6 Electrical System Maintenance DC Electrical System Maintenance
+6.7 Electrical System Maintenance DC Electrical System Maintenance

 At least once a year, spray all exposed electrical components behind the helm, in the transom area and in the plugs with a protector.
 Exterior light fixture bulbs should be removed and the metal contact areas coated with a non-water soluble lubricant like Teflon or Silicone grease.
 The sockets should be sprayed with a protector.
 Care must be taken not to get any oil or grease on the glass portion of the bulbs as this will cause the bulb to overheat and burn out.
-LED light fixtures are sealed and not serviceable.